panzerdp/dmitripavlutin.com/content/posts/096-arrow-functions/index.md

 > The arrow function resolves `this` lexically.

-`this` value inside of an arrow function always equals `this` value from the outer function.
+`this` value inside of an arrow function always equals to `this` from the outer function.
 In other words, the arrow function doesn't define its own execution context.

 In the following example, an arrow function is defined inside a method: